iSTRUM/transient_rheology_python_tutorial/tutorial_content/chapter_01_transient_rheology_intro/05_selected_references.md

 * Nowick, A. S. and Berry, B.S.
 (1972).
 Anelastic relaxation in crystalline solids.
 Elsevier.
 ISBN: 978-0-12-522650-9
 DOI: 10.1016/B978-0-12-522650-9.X5001-0 [link](https://www.sciencedirect.com/book/9780125226509/anelastic-relaxation-in-crystalline-solids).

-Finally, want to check some orginal resources?
-These are available online with some searching:
+Finally, want to check some primary resources?
+These are available online (with variable levels of searching...) and are enjoyable reads.

 * Zener, C. (1948).
 Elasticity and Anelasticity of Metals.
 University of Chicago Press.
 Part 2 Section 5 in particular (FORMAL THEORY OF ANELASTICITY).
-A fun read!
+* Andrade, E. N. D. C. (1910).
+On the viscous flow in metals, and allied phenomena.
+Proceedings of the Royal Society of London.
+Series A, Containing Papers of a Mathematical and Physical Character, 84(567), 1-12. https://royalsocietypublishing.org/doi/10.1098/rspa.1910.0050